owenlang66/owenlang66/README.md

-# 🌱 Environmental Scientist turned Code Ninja 🚀
+# 🌱 Environmental Scientist and Former Farmer turned Code Ninja 🚀

 Hey there!
 I'm Owen Lang, a wanderer at heart with a background in environmental science and policy.
 After graduating from Loyola Chicago, I spent six months roaming across Europe, working on farms, and soaking up the beauty of sustainable living. 🌍